Making a Tender on a House – What is a Tender?

-Welcome to the Propertytoolbox three part series on tendering on a house.
-This first post explains just what a tender is.
+Welcome to the Propertytoolbox three part series on making a tender on a house.
+This first post explains just what is a tender.
 Next post, we talk about putting in a tender, and the post after that will be that all important subject of - what happens after the tender has been put in!

 A tender is a way of marketing and selling property.
 When a house is sold by tender, any offers (tenders) for the property are made by a set date and time (the tender date – which is set by the vendor) and tenders can be conditional offers.
 A vendor with a house for sale by tender is usually not open to offers prior to the tender date.